 Before you agree to buy the house lenders will require assurance that the current owners have a Site Survey and a Japanese Knotweed Management Plan in place.
 A professional contractor will be able to provide proof that the site is being treated.
 By taking these steps to eradicate the Japanese knotweed from the area you are at a far higher chance of being able to receive a mortgage for the property.
 You may also be able to use our quote to renegotiate the terms of the sale and price of the house itself.
 To ensure that Japanese knotweed does not interfere with the sale too much, we can provide this site survey within 7 days of visiting the property.

-For our client’s peace of mind, we are able to offer a ten year guarantee on all of our work.
-This means that should the Japanese Knotweed return in this time period, we will come out and treat it free of charge.
-If required by the mortgage lenders, we can also offer an Insurance Backed Guarantee if requested.
-If you’re having any trouble getting a mortgage with Japanese Knotweed on the property, please contact us for further information.
+For our client’s peace of mind, we are able to offer a ten-year guarantee on all of our work.
+This means that should the Japanese knotweed return within this time period, we will come out and treat it free of charge.
+If required by the mortgage lenders, we can also offer an Insurance Backed Guarantee.
+If you’re having any trouble getting a mortgage with Japanese knotweed on the property, please contact us for further information.